kitta65/downloaded-csv-to-clipboard/README.md

 This extension is not yet published in Chrome Web Store.
 You have to download a zip file from the release page of this repository.

+After installation, make sure that the extension can access to file urls.

+1. Open `Manage extensions` page (`chrome://extensions/`).
+2. Go to `Details` of this extension.
+3. Check `Allow access to file URLs` option.

 ## Usage

 Recently downloaded CSV files are listed in popup.